In My Life (2009 film)

-In My Life is a 2009 Philippine drama film released by Star Cinema, starring Vilma Santos-Recto, Luis Manzano and John Lloyd Cruz.
-The film was directed by Olivia Lamasan, and filmed mainly in New York City.
+In My Life is a 2009 Philippine drama film directed by Olivia M. Lamasan from a story and screenplay she co-wrote with Raymond Lee and Senedy Que.
+The film stars real-life mother and son, Vilma Santos-Recto and Luis Manzano, and John Lloyd Cruz, with the supporting cast includes Tirso Cruz III, Dimples Romana, Vice Ganda, and Nonie and Shamaine Buencamino.

+Produced and distributed by Star Cinema, the film was theatrically released on September 16, 2009.

 Plot

-Shirley Templo (Vilma Santos-Recto) is a ruthless woman.
+Shirley Templo is a ruthless woman.
 Many people deal with her strong attitude only for fear of her cold stare, or her outlash.
-She works as a librarian in a school, and lives in a compound that is owned by her ex-husband, Benito Salvacion (Tirso Cruz III).
-Many of the Salvacion family members that live near the compound, even including her eldest daughter, Dang (Dimples Romana), plead with her to sell it so they can make a profit, and she can move to a more suitable living area.
+She works as a librarian in a school and lives in a compound owned by her ex-husband, Benito Salvacion.
+Many of the Salvacion family members that live near the compound, even including her eldest daughter, Dang, plead with her to sell it to make a profit and move to a more suitable living area.
 Hard-headed as she is, Shirley refuses and feels betrayed by her two daughters, Dang and Cherry, for even siding with their father who left them nearly fifteen years ago.
-Even more upset, she finds out that Dang will want to move out of the Philippines to Australia.
-Leaving her alone in the Philippines since all her children moved out, Shirley decides to move to New York City with her youngest and only son, Mark Salvacion (Luis Manzano).
+Even more upset, she finds out that Dang plans to emigrate to Australia.
+Alone in the Philippines, Shirley decides to move to New York City with her youngest and only son, Mark, who is gay.
 Mark is unaware, however, that this supposed vacation of his mother is actually a permanent visit.